 In reality, the line between medical and recreational cannabis use is already blurred.
-A poll released last week by the Centre for Medical Cannabis and Cannabis Patient Advocacy & Support Servicesestimated that potentially 1.4 million UK users of illegal cannabis are self-medicating a diagnosed condition – over half of them on a daily basis.
+A poll released last week by the Centre for Medical Cannabis revealed that 1.4 million UK users of illegal cannabis are self-medicating a diagnosed condition – over half of them on a daily basis.
 This excludes those who medicate for a self-diagnosed condition, so even this understates the extent of disguised medical use.
 The disconnect between the hundreds of thousands of unofficial medical users and the handful of patients with a prescription to date is stark.

 The political will for reform might actually be there, too: the Greens and Liberal Democrats have long favoured cannabis legislation.
 The Labour Party has recently committed to a Royal Commission review on drug policy, and the Labour MP David Lammy notably came out for legalisation earlier this year.